ngxs/store/docs/recipes/authentication.md

 ```

 In our state model, we want to track our token and the username.
 The token
 represents a JWT token that was issued for the session.
-If the user is not authorized,
-the state value is `null`, which corresponds to the semantics.
-It is very easy to work
-with the `null` value and make the appropriate checks.

 Let's hook up these actions in our state class and wire that up to our login
 service.